In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 - +5 points per open job in a relevant department (capped at 25).

 Sort your target list by score.
-The companies at the top are the ones where your outreach will feel timely and relevant.
+The companies at the top are the ones where your outreach will feel timely and grounded in something real.

 Step 5: Combine with Signals